Janet Jackson: Personal life

 At age 18, Janet Jackson eloped with singer James DeBarge in September 1984.
 The marriage was annulled in November 1985.
-In 1986, Jackson began dating dancer/songwriter/director René Elizondo Jr. On March 31, 1991, Jackson married Elizondo Jr. and the marriage was kept a secret until the divorce was announced.
-In January 1999, the couple separated and were divorced in 2003.
-Elizondo filed a lawsuit against her, estimated to have been between $10–25 million, which did not reach a settlement until that year.
-From 2002 to 2009, Jackson dated music producer/rapper/songwriter Jermaine Dupri.
+In 1986, Jackson began dating dancer, songwriter, and director René Elizondo Jr. In March 1991, Jackson married Elizondo and the union was kept a secret until the divorce was made public in May 2000.
+They had separated in January 1999.
+Elizondo filed a lawsuit against her, estimated to have been between $10–25 million.
+A settlement was reached and the divorce was finalized in October 2003.
+From 2002 to 2009, Jackson dated music producer, rapper, and songwriter Jermaine Dupri.

-Jackson was introduced to Qatari businessman Wissam Al Mana in 2006, and began dating him in 2010.
+Jackson was introduced to Qatari businessman Wissam Al Mana in October 2006, and began dating him in 2010.
 The couple became engaged and married privately in 2012.
-In January 2017 Jackson gave birth to a son.
-In April 2017, it was announced that the couple had separated and were pursuing a divorce.
+In January 2017, aged 50, Jackson gave birth to their son, Eissa Al Mana.
+In April 2017, it was reported that the couple had separated and were pursuing a divorce, which was announced by Jackson the following month.